OmarSinoussy/SmartPlantAPI/README.md

 ### Endpoint: `/ActuatorData`

+- **Description:** This is the main endpoint used to provide data to the actuator side of things.
+This endpint is typically only used by the ESP32 module connected to the actuators.
+A different endpoint is used for the mobile application.
 - **Method:** Get
 - **Expected Headers:**
     -  **Plant-Id:** a unique identifier to each plant to identify the plant in the database and to ensure that multiple plants can be supported by the server.